Jewish Community in the Space of an Imperial City: Tradition-Adaptation-Modernization, 1859-1917 (Kharkiv case)

 Artem Kharchenko, PhDNational Technical University “Kharkiv Polytechnical Institute”

 online / zoom

 During the seminar, we shall consider the peculiarities of researching the Jewish population beyond the Pale of Settlement.
 Kharkiv will be represented as a necessary "transit point" on the map of Jewish migration.
-An important focus is on covering the "hidden" Jewish community built between 1859 and 1917.
+An important focus is covering the "hidden" Jewish community built between 1859 and 1917.
 It helps go beyond the conventional historiography in the study of Jewish elites.
-The statement suggested for discussion claims that the traditional institutes of communities and behavior strategies of their members have been changing rather slowly to be able to ensure the adaptation transition in times of modernization.
+The statement suggested for discussion claims that the traditional institutes of communities and the behavior strategies of their members have been changing rather slowly to be able to ensure the adaptation transition in times of modernization.

 Cover Image: Railway station in Kharkiv, architect Y. Tsaune / Album "Kharkiv.
-New about familiar places"
+New about familiar places."